kevinpt/opbasm/_sources/rst/opbsim.txt

     --pb3                         Simulate PicoBlaze-3 code
     --pb6                         Simulate PicoBlaze-6 code [default]

 You have to provide a MEM file with the ``-m`` option.
 As a guard against infinite loops, there is a default execution limit of 100 million instructions (4 seconds of simulation time at 50 MHz).
 You can increase or decrease this limit with ``-L``.
 PB6 is the default processor target.
 You have to use the ``--pb3`` option to simulate PB3 code.
-Note that Opbsim cannot detect the difference between PB3 and PB6 code and will produce erroneous results if you simulate with the wrong target.
+Opbsim cannot detect the difference between PB3 and PB6 code and will produce erroneous results if you simulate with the wrong target.

 .. parsed-literal::